LOCAL GOVERNMENTS will vie for top honours in the Cities Power Partnership’s annual National Climate Awards, which open for submissions today.

 - Collaboration Awards

 - Climate Champion Award (council staff)

-The Cities Power Partnership Awards, run by the Climate Council, recognise outstanding achievements by local councils working to mitigate climate change.
+The Cities Power Partnership Awards, recognise outstanding achievements by local councils working to mitigate climate change.

 - Damon Gameau, Film director, author and presenter